grtakaha/protein_alignment_tool/README.md

-Collection of scripts used to visualize (mostly) protein sequences.
+Collection of scripts used to visualize protein sequences.

 NOTE: The following do not have command-line support for different BLAST and Clustal Omega options.
 They are currently set with (presumably) default parameters.
 Settings can be found within the scripts for those who are curious.